How to Use OmniDiskSweeper on macOS to Find Large Files

 This is the second post of a series of articles on reducing disk space usage on your Mac.
 Read the first post, Reducing Disk Usage on Your Mac by Processing Your Videos if you haven’t.

-If you want to know how to use OmniDiskSweeper on a Mac, the short version is: download it, scan your disk, open the biggest folders, and delete only files you understand.
+Use OmniDiskSweeper like this: download it, scan your disk, open the biggest folders, and delete only files you understand.

 In order to reduce disk usage, you need to know what is unnecessarily using up disk space.
 OmniDiskSweeper from The Omni Group is great for figuring this out.
 Download OmniDiskSweeper directly here.